 The Concept of Dhātu

-This is indeed a unique concept in Ayurveda because it refers to different levels of stability and change in the body.
+This is indeed a unique concept in Ayurveda.
 The body is described to be organized around a stable core, and successive layers of organization that change at faster and faster rates.
 For example, we all know that our genetic material is largely unchanged throughout the life, except for slow and occasional epigenetic changes.
 This stable genetic core of the body—which changes very slowly—is called shukra or “semen” and is the “innermost” dhātu.
 Compared to this core, the next layer or dhātu is called majja or bone marrow.
 We know from modern science that bone marrow changes slowly and if the marrow is preserved at childhood then it can be used to cure certain diseases like leukemia.
 Such a cure essentially involves taking the bone marrow to a time prior to the changes that occur over time.

-Similarly, successive layers called asthi (bones), meda (fat), mansa (muscles), rakta (blood), and rasa (plasma) change at faster and faster rates, although these changes are incrementally smaller.
-In other words, the internal stable core of the body is one which changes very slowly but any change has a huge impact—e.g. by altering the genetic markers that affect the entire body.
-Conversely, the periphery of the body changes faster and faster, although each such change has a very small effect.
+Similarly, successive layers called asthi (bones), meda (fat), mansa (muscles), rakta (blood), and rasa (plasma) change at faster rates, but the change is smaller.
+In other words, the core of the body changes slowly but any change has a huge impact—e.g. by altering the genetic markers that affect the entire body.
+Conversely, the periphery of the body changes faster, although each change has a small effect.

 Matter is described as “sound” in Sāńkhya.
-This “sound” is not just physical vibration but a symbol of meaning.
-The vibration itself is physical, but the location of this vibration gives it a meaning.
+This “sound” is a symbol of meaning.
+The vibration itself is physical, but its relation to other symbols or its location gives it a meaning.
 For example, the person who becomes the President is a physical vibration.
 But when he occupies the post of the President he acquires new meaning in life, roles, and responsibilities.
 Owing to this fact, we have to study both the vibration and its location in space.
 This location can be characterized as intended vs. actual (guna and dosha).
 It can also be characterized as abstract vs. detailed (Pañca Mahābhūta).
 But, aside from the locations, the characterization of the vibration itself is the dhātu.